A State by State Guide to COVID-19 Guidance and Recommendations

 - Delaware: Requires high-risk businesses (as defined within the order) to either institute a self-reporting policy for their employees for any body temperatures at or above 99.5°F, or do temperature screening on site.
 High-risk businesses must also screen each incoming employee with a questionnaire containing health questions indicated within the order.

-- District of Columbia: Requirement for retail food sellers (grocery stores, supermarkets, etc.) require those businesses to check their employees for COVID-19 symptoms before they begin their shifts.
+- District of Columbia: Requirement for retail food sellers (grocery stores, supermarkets, etc.) requires those businesses to check their employees for COVID-19 symptoms before they begin their shifts.
 Similar screening procedures are recommended, but not required, for restaurants.

 - Georgia: An order requires employers in restaurants, bars, retail food establishments, gyms, fitness centers, bowling alleys, personal care services, and all other non-critical businesses conducting in-person operations screen and evaluate employees who exhibit signs of illness, such as a fever over 100.4°F, cough, or shortness of breath.
 Employers must require employees who exhibit signs of illness to seek medical attention and not report to work.
 The same order also requires gyms and fitness center to screen patrons at the facility entrance and turn away any displaying COVID-19 symptoms.